 I have developed a visual data-collection method, called the Mmogo-method®, which enables people to express their experiences in a group setting.

 I began preparing for my formal career in 1981 at the North-West University (NWU) and moved to the University of Pretoria to complete undergraduate and postgraduate studies in Psychology.
 I completed my DPhil at the University of Pretoria where I was appointed as a junior lecturer in 1995.
 I was offered a position as senior lecturer at NWU and returned there in 2004 after many years.
-I am currently practicing Somatic Experience (SE) as a Clinical Psychologist at the Institute of Psychology and Wellbeing at the Potchefstroom Campus and conducting research in OPTENTIA Research Focus Area at the Vaal Campus of the North-West University.
+I am currently a research professor affiliated with OPTENTIA Research Focus Area at the Vaal Campus of the North-West University.
 The most rewarding aspect of my academic career has been to share it with co-learners (students and colleagues).
 In every interaction with the more than 70 students I have supervised, I have continued to learn and have been privileged to observe them becoming confident masters of their subjects.